rkolbi/My_Mars2Pro_Accessories/MARS-r2.md

 When your print peels from the FEP film, there are a lot of suction forces involved.
 Unlike more expensive machines, it does not have a tilt peel mechanism; therefore, it relies on the FEP film's flexibility to provide a clean and successful peel.

-*If the film is too tightly tensioned, your prints won't peel off properly and may stick to the build plate, too loosely tensioned and it'll have layer lines or other unwanted artifacts.*
+*If the film is too tightly tensioned, your prints won't peel off properly and may stick to the build plate, too loosely tensioned, and it'll have layer lines or other unwanted artifacts.*

 A correctly tensioned FEP at a normal room temperature will give the best print results and avoid print failures or delamination problems.

 **Should I coat my FEP film?**

 Not needed in most cases, FEP (fluorinated ethylene propylene, invented by DuPont, sold under the brand name Teflon FEP) is already one of the most slippery materials known to science.
-With that being said, many users report increased success rates with different coatings but caution must be taken as application and compounds vary from case to case.
+With that being said, many users report increased success rates with different coatings but caution must be taken as applications and compounds vary from case to case.

 **Why is my FEP film so cloudy or hazy?**